 A useful vegetative feature often mentioned for this genus is the presence of a pair of glands (sometimes 1 or 3) near the summit of the petiole or toward the base of the blade.
 These are obscure or absent in some species, and of course they will not in themselves separate Prunus from some quite different genera, such as Salix, in which certain species may have similar glands.
 In flower or fruit, however, Prunus is an easily recognized genus, with deep perigynous cup and the fruit a drupe with a single large stone or pit enclosing the seed.
 Many species flower before the leaves are fully grown, and the key is designed for use with or without flowers.

-A considerable number of species are cultivated for flowers or fruit, and some may persist in old yards besides those recorded here as escaped to roadsides or elsewhere.
-One of the flowering almonds, P. glandulosa Thunb., a native of China, has for example been “spreading somewhat” at an old planting along a roadside in southern Benzie Co.
-It has double flowers so is presumably sterile, with only vegetative spread.
-The plant is short, less than 1 m tall, and has glandular-serrate margins on the leaves and sepals.
-There are numerous horticultural forms of the cultivated species, including double-flowered ones for the ornamentals, and they may also hybridize.
+A considerable number of species are cultivated for flowers or fruit besides those recorded here as escaped to roadsides or elsewhere.
+These may persist in old yards.
+There are also numerous horticultural forms of the cultivated species, including double-flowered ones for the ornamentals, and they may also hybridize.

 1. Inflorescence an elongate raceme of 12–20 or more flowers, terminating a new leafy branchlet of the current year.